HarperDB/template-redirector/README.md

 ### Checking Redirects

-To check if a URL has a redirect:
+To do a simple check if a URL has a redirect:

 ```
 GET /checkredirect